 1. Limited coverage

 Sales reps can perform only a limited number of audits or store checks per day.
 As a field force, sales reps are an expensive but strategic resource for CPG companies.
-That is why CPGs need to allocate reps’ time carefully to maximize outputs.
+That is why CPGs need to allocate reps’ time carefully to optimize field team execution and maximize outputs.
 CPG firms must balance: (1) sending field forces to stores to monitor the implementation of their merchandising strategy, and (2) ensuring they have enough time remaining with the stores to develop strategic relationships.
 The latter is particularly important because relationship selling techniques are proved to support FMCG companies’ growth efficiently.
 We came across an interesting research conducted by the School of Marketing of the University of South Australia which interviewed 18 managers from 12 major FMCG manufacturers, as well as two consultants.
 In the findings, the study shows that “generating turnover and market share is only possible when [CPGs] let retailers participate.”

 As a result, CPG companies often seek to optimize revenue by laying out a channel strategy where field reps first concentrate on critical points of sales (POS).
 According to Bain & Company, nearly 40% of CPG executives view this strategy as the top lever to enhance sales force effectiveness.
 The downfall is it can cluster sales opportunities to preferred stores.
 Following a channel strategy does not solve the time constraint tied to field forces’ activities; it works around this limit to reduce its impact.
 The bottom line is that CPG firms still lose sales in the stores they do not visit.